Hayley Williams: 2023–present: Further collaborations and Ego Death at a Bachelorette Party

-On July 23, 2025, Williams shared a single entitled "Mirtazapine", about the antidepressant of the same name, exclusively on Nashville radio station WNXP, and subsequently performed the song live at the Newport Folk Festival with Bleachers during their set two days later.
+On July 23, 2025, Williams shared the single "Mirtazapine" exclusively on Nashville radio station WNXP, two days later performing the song at the Newport Folk Festival with Bleachers.
 On July 28, she made the song and 16 additional new tracks available to stream on her website.
-Access to the website was restricted, requiring a passcode distributed through her hair product company, Good Dye Young.
-The release of these songs led to a report by NME that they were part of Williams' third studio album, which they believed was titled Ego.
+Access was restricted, requiring a passcode distributed through her hair product company, Good Dye Young.
 On August 1, Williams released all 17 songs on streaming services as stand-alone singles via her own label, Post Atlantic, with their digital distribution being handled by Secretly Distribution.
 The album was released as Ego Death at a Bachelorette Party on August 28, containing an additional eighteenth song.

-Also in August, it was reported that she and David Byrne would collaborate on the song "Open the Door" for Netflix's animated film The Twits, based on Roald Dahl's novel of the same name.
-The song was released on October 12, and the film was released on October 17, 2025.
+In December 2024, on her 36th birthday, Williams announced plans to play her first solo concerts in 2025, after the cancellation of the Petals for Armor Tour in 2020.
+On November 10, 2025, Williams officially announced a tour in support of Ego Death, entitled Hayley Williams at a Bachelorette Party, and set it for the following year.
+While touring in the United States, Williams announced another tour, "The Hayley Williams Show", to take place in 2026 and 2027 featuring songs from all of her past work.

+2026: Power Snatch

+On January 30, 2026, Williams and Ego Death at a Bachelorette Party producer Daniel James appeared on Apple Music 1 to launch their band Power Snatch, also premiering their debut track "Assignment".
+The pair had quietly published another song entitled "DMs" on their Bandcamp page the month prior.
+On February 2, they officially released "Assignment" onto streaming platforms alongside a three-song extended play entitled EP1.
+On March 9, they put out a cover of the song "Perfect Hand" from This is Lorelei's album Box for Buddy, Box for Star ahead of its super deluxe release the following month.
+In a press statement, James credited the cover with the formation of the band.
+On June 26, they released two singles, entitled "Great" and "Training", both featuring Tiberius b.